FEAST-SEDLab/FEAST_PtE/README.rst

 Acknowledgments:
 ----------------
-JP Addison reviewed all code developed for the Python implementation of FEAST.
+JP Addison reviewed all code developed for FEAST 2.0.